-Fátima Sancheznieto (She/her, he/him; Founder and Editor): I started this website after having long discussions with colleagues about the state of trainees in science.
-After having received some training in counseling through my university and taking an online course in positive psychology and happiness, I began to realize just how badly we are trained to deal with emotional and human problems in the sciences.
+Fátima Sancheznieto, PhD (She/her, he/him; Founder and Editor): I started this website after having long discussions with colleagues about the state of trainees in science.
+After having received some training in peer support through the counseling center at my university and taking an online course in positive psychology and happiness, I began to realize just how badly we are trained to deal with emotional and human problems in the sciences.
 Issues of mental health, abuse and harassment, and overall lack of life-satisfaction are present in all institutes, to varying degrees.
-This website and its content would not be present without the help of many dedicated scientists and friends who have helped with the brainstorming, troubleshooting, and implementation of these ideas.
-However, we are all graduate students and are incredibly busy with our daily lives.
-I am always looking for other writers to post on the blog and for ideas on how to improve the site.
-So do reach out.
-And if you’d like to make a more permanent part of the Labmosphere Team, this is a project that will only grow to the extent that we can involve individuals passionate and dedicated to improving well-being in science academia.

 Since graduating with my PhD from Oxford University in Biomedical Sciences, I undertook postdoctoral training in training and intervention studies at the University of Winsconsin – Madison.
 As an assistant researcher, my focus has turned my PhD side hobby into a full time career, developing, evaluating, and implementing interventions that enact departmental and institutional change for the improvement of early career researcher training environments.
 As president of the nonprofit organization, Future of Research, my advocacy and research mutually inform each other.
 My main area of interest and focus is in intentionally challenging and working towards the deconstruction of white supremacist and capitalistic structures and culture of academic science in favor of more equitable, inclusive, collective, and anti-racist training environments.
 I value personal and institutional accountability as an important part of this work.